 “For example, most chapters of the WCTU developed what they called the Mercy Department.
 Inspired by the biblical verse Micah 6:8, “What doth God require of thee but to walk humbly, deal justly and love mercy,” these departments offered a devastating critique of male behavior and produced literature that was distributed in public schools.
 At the Washington State WCTU convention in 1907, leaders exhorted delegates to “study and learn how to live so as to avoid complicity with cruelty in good]s], dress, and personal relations.”
 Speakers pleaded with WCTU members to lobby their state legislators to enact laws that would mitigate a culture of violence.”

 As a mother who had raised three sons to productive lives, Laurette found ways to extend her influence upon young people via her involvements in Seattle.
-She hosted the Camp Fire girls at the Maple Creek Ravine and Laurette was also a member of the Eagle Scouts Mothers Club.
+Along with the WCTU, Scouts was an organization which also sought to promote moral values, citizenship and integrity in young men.
+In the 1920s-1930s Laurette was a member of the Eagle Scouts Mothers Club.
+It is likely through this connection that she began hosting Scout activities at the Maple Creek Ravine adjacent to her house at 3848 NE 89th Street.
 In these ways she could make educational efforts among young people, as to the dangers of alcohol and the dangerous cultural pressures for men to behave recklessly.

 Laurette’s real estate in the Pontiac Addition

 In addition to her social aims, we know that as a widow Laurette Stanley needed a way to support herself after her husband’s death in Kent in 1912.
 Although we don’t know how she came to choose the (future) Wedgwood area of northeast Seattle, we can see that she found a place where property values would grow and she could sell house lots for income.